carlos-verdes/scxml-java/README.md

 #How to communicate with a session

-The communication between SCXML sessions with other sessions/applications is done with events (inputs) and messages (outputs), and are performed by I/O event processors.
+The communication between SCXML sessions and other sessions/applications is done with events (inputs) and messages (outputs), and are performed by I/O event processors.
 Each I/O processor is able to handle a diferent type of events/messages and transport mechanisms (for example the scxml-android module has I/O processors for intent events).

 ##Send an event to a session
 To send events to a session from your IO proccesor you could offer a message to a context or send to the engine with the session id.